Home / Resume / Construction / Carpenter Resume

 Leaving off your apprenticeship or trade school

-Your apprenticeship completion and journeyman card are credentials that carry significant weight in the trades.
+Your registered apprenticeship completion and Journey Worker (journeyman) carpenter certificate carry significant weight in the trades.
 List the sponsoring organization, hours completed, and year of completion.

 5

-OSHA 10/30, scaffold competent person, and fall protection certifications are expected on commercial job sites.
+OSHA 10 and OSHA 30 Construction cards plus scaffolding and fall protection awareness are expected on commercial job sites.
 Missing them can cost you the job even if your carpentry skills are strong.

 What to do if you have no professional experience